bobicloudvision/breakthematrix/BreakTheMatrixBackend/readme/HISTORICAL_DATA_AUTO_SAVE.md

 ```

 ### The Solution
-**Auto-save to JSON files** with timestamps, so you have a permanent record of the exact data you fetched.
+**Auto-save to JSON files** with the actual data time range in the filename, so you:
+1. Have a permanent record of the exact data you fetched
+2. Can see the time range directly from the filename
+3. Can identify and avoid duplicate time ranges
+4. Can easily reconstruct historical timelines

 ---